browserengineering/book/book/visual-effects.md

     ]
 ```

-There's one more optimization that can make clipping less expensive.
+There's one more optimization to make: using Skia's `clipRRect`
-Right now, we might draw a very large and complex shape, and then clip
-all of it out.[^not-really-here] That means Skia wastes time drawing
-pixels it doesn't need.
-To avoid this, Skia has a special `clipRRect`
-command just for this use case.
-This `clipRRect` command takes in a
+operation to get rid of the destination-in blended surface.
+This
-rounded rectangle, changes the *canvas state* so that all future
+operation takes in a rounded rectangle and changes the *canvas state*
-commands skip drawing any pixels outside it.
+so that all future commands skip drawing any pixels outside that

-[^not-really-here]: Given our browser's limited layout capabilities,
-    it's kind of hard to come up with an example of this, but complex
-    diacritics  or large amounts of overflow could have this effect.
-In a real browser, where
-    clipping applies in more cases, this optimization is even more
-    important.

-When you use `clipRRect`, Skia dynamically draws only the parts of a
-shape that intersection the given rounded rectangle, via specialized
-code in its shape implementations.[^shader-rounded] Skia can also to
+rounded rectangle.

+There are multiple advantages to using `clipRRect` over an explicit
+destination-in surface.
+First, most of the time, it allows Skia to
+avoid making a surface for the mask.[^shader-rounded] It also allows
-skip subsequent draw operations that don't intersect the rounded
+Skia to skip draw operations that don't intersect the mask, or
+dynamically draw only the parts of operations that intersect it.
+It's
-rectangle, similar to the optimization we implemented for scrolling
+basically the optimization we implemented for scrolling [in Chapter
-[in Chapter 2][graphics.md#faster-rendering].
-Since `clipRRect`
-changes the canvas state, we'll need to restore it once we're done
-with clipping.
-That uses the `save` and `restore` methods---you call
-`save` before calling `clipRRect`, and `restore` after finishing
-drawing the commands that should be clipped:
+2][graphics.md#faster-rendering].[^no-other-shapes]

-[^shader-rounded]: Typically in a browser this means code in Skia's
+[^shader-rounded]: Typically in a browser this means code in GPU
-GPU shaders.
-GPU programs are out of scope for this book, but if
+shaders.
+GPU programs are out of scope for this book, but if you're
-you're curious there are many online resources describing ways to
+curious there are many online resources describing ways to do this.

-do this.
+[^no-other-shapes] This kind of code is complex for Skia to implement,
+so it only makes sense to do it for common patterns, like rounded
+rectangles.
+This is why Skia only supports optimized clips for a few
+common shapes.

+Since `clipRRect` changes the canvas state, we'll need to restore it
+once we're done with clipping.
+That uses the `save` and `restore`
+methods---you call `save` before calling `clipRRect`, and `restore`
+after finishing drawing the commands that should be clipped:

 ``` {.example}
 # Draw commands that should not be clipped.